 Becoming one: Working in a medical lab involves acquiring a lot of complex skills, usually via a bachelor's degree program.
 Classes typically include the sciences, clinical lab training, statistics, and more.

-Career prognosis: With a median salary of $49,310 per year and 16 percent projected job growth through 2024, this job is one experiment that's sure to come out positive.
+Career prognosis: With a median salary of $49,310 per year and 16 percent projected job growth through 2024, according to BLS, this job is one experiment that's sure to come out positive.

 What they do: Not every job in the medical field requires hands-on patient care.
 Some take place behind the scenes, but are equally as important to keeping medical facilities running smoothly.
 That's where health care administrators come in.
 They manage health care staff, keep tabs on patient relations, and oversee budget, compliance, and other HR functions.